patrickmmartin/2.8284271247461900976033774484194/article.md

 ### Caveat

 Please remember that for some of these implementations it may be hard to find canonical examples "out there" of some of these algorithms.
-This is because they are in fact, completely rubbish.
+This is because they are in fact, a bit rubbish.
-I'll try to point out the most egregious transgressions.
-The more "recognisable versions" are pretty much shadows of the many thoroughly written-up versions already available for research, so I can really only direct the reader to the those.
+The more "recognisable versions" are pretty much shadows of the many already thoroughly written-up versions already available for research.
 Remember though, the name of the game here is to get _discussion points_, any and all means are acceptable.

 ### Alien Technology

 An additional benefit of these discussions is when a _novel looking implementation_ arises, having some preparation under your belt will serve you well in recognising a variant of one of the following principles and steering the code/conversation in a more productive direction for _discussion points_.

-## One liners
+## "One liners"
 ### Closed form FOR THE WIN

 Explanation: closed form for the win!